tonishka/tp/docs/DeveloperGuide.md

 **Implementation 2**: Store `Meeting` attendees as a list of `Persons`.
 The issue this implementation presents is that when the list of `Persons` and the list of `Meetings` is stored and then loaded upon application launch, both lists would cause copies of the same `Person` to be constructed.

 **Implementation 3 (Our Implementation)**: When a `Person` is created, assign them a unique and permanent identifier.
 In `Meeting`, store the identifiers of each attendee.
 This implementation makes matching `Meeting` attendee to `Person` a simple matter of comparing identifiers.

+### 9.2 Navigation & UI
+To accommodate the large amount of information Reache can store about a contact, we had to make significant changes to the UI, including the creation of an additional page to allow for a more organised presentation of information.

+To accomplish this, we:
+* Created over 10 new UI parts and their respective FXML files.
+This allowed us to not only add a designated panel for meetings in the Home Page, but create an entirely new page for contact details.
+* Implemented a navigation system that allows the user to move between pages, and provides them access to different commands depending on the page they are viewing.
+* Created mechanisms to have the UI respond to changes the user made

+### 9.3 The Storing of New Types of Information
+AB3 allows a user to store a fairly limited amount of information for a `Person` and allows only one entry per type of information.
+In contrast, Reache allows for the storage of:
+* Entirely new types of information (job title, company, etc.).
+This required us to create new classes for each new type of information and integrate them into the `Model` component.
+* Optional information.
+The only required information about a `Person` is their name.
+To accommodate this, we needed to create checks and mechanisms that handle when information is not provided.
+* Variable amounts of information.
+A `Person` can have multiple phone numbers, email addresses, and physical addresses.
+* Labelled entries.
+A user can choose to label the information they provide.
+To support labelling, we created systems that check for duplicate labels and create default labels for the user if they choose not to provide one.